happyvives/Windows-IR/README.md

 ,Scheduled Task, Run Once registry content, Services with AutoMode, Local Firewall Rules and Connections, Command History More to be added...

-# Log Creation Directory
+# Location of Logs collected
-This scripts automates the log creation by creating a dicrectoty in the root of c:\ called "001-2023-event-log-collection".
+This script automates the log creation by creating a dicrectoty in the root of c:\ --> "001-2023-event-log-collection".